L-TMS-CERT/EyeOnThreat/README.md

     info.getCategories() # Returns a list of Category and Subcategory that can be used to filter a csv feed

-USAGE LIMITATIONS
+Usage Limitatons
 ------------

 * **Rate Limit**: The API rate limit is set to 1 requests per second.
 If this limit is exceeded, the request is rejected.

-* **Query Limit**: Free accounts have a queries limit set to 100 queries per day.Exceeding this limit the account is blocked.
+* **Query Limit**: Free accounts have a queries limit set to 100 queries per day.Exceeding this limit will result in blocked account.

 Documentation
 -------------
 Full API Documentation is available at https://www.eyeonthre.at/site/api.html .